 Brad Dokken is a reporter and editor of the Herald's Sunday Northland Outdoors pages.
 Dokken joined the Herald company in November 1985 as a copy editor for Agweek magazine and joined the Herald staff in 1989.
 He worked as a copy editor in the features and news departments before becoming outdoors editor in 1998.
-He also writes a blog called Compass Points.
 A Roseau, Minn., native, Dokken is a graduate of Bemidji State University.

 - Member for

 - 6 years 2 weeks

 GRAND FORKS — Spring continues to be little more than a promise on the seasonal horizon, but outdoors lovers shouldn't let the gloomy weather put a chill on their plans for summer.
 What better way to weather the storm, after all, than planning a trip?
 When it comes to the great outdoors, planning and anticipation is half the fun.

 In April 1997, as Blizzard Hannah roared into the Red River Valley and brought the region to a screeching halt, I was on the Rainy River with a couple of friends trying to catch walleyes in water the color of chocolate milk.
 As happens every spring, tributary streams feeding the Rainy had opened, unleashing a barrage of ice and debris and muddying up the river.
 Anyone who's ever fished the Rainy in the spring knows what that does to walleye fishing.
 The bite pretty much dies until the debris from the tributaries works its way through the system and water clarity improves.